pixelbar/pixelbar.github.io/register.md

 ### Privacy Statement

 At Pixelbar we think privacy is very important, therefor we just use your information to validate you meet the requirements ( like the age ) We can also use the data for direct contact from the board to you.
-We have no interest in sending spam, since we are nog a commercial company.
-We will nog sell your data, we will nog abuse your data.
+We have no interest in sending spam, since we are not a commercial company.
+We will not sell your data, we will not abuse your data.
 If you have questions about this, please email <a href="mailto:bestuur@pixelbar.nl">the board</a> or hop by and visit Pixelbar in Rotterdam!